-Background Information on the Paschal (or Easter) Candle
+Background Information on the Paschal Candle

-- Paschal refers to the suffering, death, and resurrection of Jesus. - The candle is made of beeswax.
-Designs vary, but include: a cross, the Greek letters "alpha" and "omega" (symbolizing that God is the beginning and the end-eternal), the year, and five pieces of incense pinned onto the cross (symbolizing the wounds of Jesus). - A new candle is blessed each Easter.
-It remains in the sanctuary (or front area near the altar) for the entire Easter season (until Pentecost).
-Then it is placed near the Baptismal font where Baptisms occur.
+- Paschal refers to the suffering, death, & resurrection of Jesus. - Designs vary, but include: a cross, the Greek letters "alpha" and "omega" (symbolizing that God is the beginning and the end-eternal), the year, and five pieces of incense pinned onto the cross (symbolizing the wounds of Jesus) - A new candle is blessed each Easter and remains in the sanctuary for the entire Easter season (until Pentecost).
 It is used for Baptisms and funeral Masses throughout the year.